minshi123/gitlab/doc/topics/autodevops/index.md

 ### Unable to select a buildpack

-Ato Build and Auto Test may fail to detect your language or framework with the following error:
+Auto Build and Auto Test may fail to detect your language or framework with the following error:

 ```plaintext